blUeBUg200/observability-alertfatigue/README.md

 😜 **Link Wanderers**

 ## Usecase Briefing
-In this blog, we will explore how the incorporation of an observability platform, coupled with a resilient detection engineering approach (utilizing sigma and the MITRE CTID SMAP framework), can enhance organizational work quality and alleviate the significant operational burden of analyst alert fatigue.
+In this blog, we will explore how the incorporation of an observability data pipeline platform, coupled with a resilient detection engineering approach (utilizing sigma and the MITRE CTID SMAP framework), can enhance organizational work quality and alleviate the significant operational burden of analyst alert fatigue.
 The methodology elucidated in this article is derived from my personal experience, a comprehensive understanding of prevailing challenges, and the analysis of publicly available statistics concerning current Security Operations Center (SOC) challenges.
 It is important to note that this proposed approach is not the sole method for addressing the discussed problem; rather, its implementation can vary based on individual experiences, taking on diverse forms and structures.

 ## From Analysts Shoes
 Forbes featured a survey (links for which are provided at the end of this post) conducted by Panther Labs on the state of SIEM, presenting statistics on the challenges encountered in Security Operations Centers (SOCs) with legacy SIEM systems.
 The 2021 and 2022 reports shed light on the noteworthy challenges faced by analysts, which are succinctly outlined below for your swift reference